koyo-finance/docs/docs/guide/KYO/farms.md

 On farms page you'll be able to stake your LP tokens into gauges and earn rewards in return.

-_Your rewards will depend on the amount of votes that your gauge will recieve from the users._
+_Your rewards will depend on the amount of votes, that your gauge will recieve from the users._

 First you'll have to navigate to the actual farms page [koyo.finance/kyo/farms](https://koyo.finance/kyo/farms).